AppImageCommunity/awesome-appimage/README.md

 - [Thumbnailer for AppImages](https://github.com/mttbernardini/appimage-thumbnailer) - Generates icons for AppImages that are shown in file managers of GNOME and KDE compatible desktop environments.
 - [XApp Thumbnailers](https://github.com/linuxmint/xapp-thumbnailers) - Thumbnailers for GTK Desktop Environments, including one for the AppImage file format.
 Makes Gtk based file managers like Caja (MATE), Nautilus (GNOME), Nemo (Cinnamon), PCManFM (LXDE), and Thunar (Xfce) show application icons on AppImages.
 - [AppImage To Gnome](https://github.com/DejfCold/ATG) - Monitors and (de)installs AppImages from the Gnome desktop.
+- [AppImage-Integrator](https://github.com/w-j-r/AppImage-Integrator) - A simple program to integrate AppImages into the Linux desktop written in Qt6.

 ### Updaters